seizadi/flagger-linkerd/README.md

 ```
 I think the
 [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) is missing from my
-installation but I don't see where I suppose to have installed it!
-To install it:
+installation but I don't see where in the guides they hightlight I suppose to install it:
 ```bash
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/download/v0.3.6/components.yaml
 ```